 Infrastructure – the country has virtually no paved roads or rail and what has been built is often severely neglected the nation is crying out for connectivity.
 The Chinese are usually the leaders at developing infrastructure in fragile states but others can be involved as well.
 There are plans to connect Juba to the expanding East African rail network, but this looks unrealistic until the security situation improves.

-For now South Sudan’s future looks bleak, but if things there is an unexpected turnaround in its fortunes, then the country holds numerous opportunities for daring investors.
+For now South Sudan’s future looks bleak, but if things change and there is an unexpected turnaround in its fortunes, then the country holds numerous opportunities for daring investors.